rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

          def my_func(x: int | None):
        This works on EVERY Python version, old or new.

+ERROR: "RuntimeError: ... 'nx >= static_cast<idx_t>(k)' failed:
+        Number of training points (500) should be at least as large as number of clusters (4096)"
+FIX:   This means nlist (number of clusters) is LARGER than how
+       many vectors you actually have.
+FAISS needs at least nlist vectors to train that many clusters — you can't sort 500 books into 4096 labeled bins, there aren't enough books.

+       Rule of thumb: nlist ≈ 4 × sqrt(number_of_vectors),
+       capped at vectors/4 so you never exceed what you have.

+       Fixed code:
+         import math
+         n = vectors.shape[0]
+         nlist = max(1, min(int(4 * math.sqrt(n)), n // 4, n))
+         index = faiss.IndexIVFFlat(quantizer, d, nlist,
+                                     faiss.METRIC_INNER_PRODUCT)
+         index.train(vectors[:n])

+       This scales automatically: n=500 → nlist=89 (safe),
+       n=2.6M → nlist≈6449 (well-tuned for that size).
+Never
+       hardcode nlist=4096 when testing on small --limit slices.

 ERROR: "[DOWN] Claude -> No module named 'typing_extensions'"
 FIX:   .venv/bin/python3.11 -m pip install typing_extensions
        If still failing, nuclear rebuild above.